 Developer story

-After joining Accenture's Strategy Group in 2008, he has experience in a wide range of projects including medium-term planning for manufacturing clients, new market entry strategy formulation, sales reform, and digital transformation.
+After joining Accenture's Strategy Group in 2008, he gained experiences in a wide range of projects including medium-term planning for manufacturing clients, new market entry strategy formulation, sales reform, and digital transformation.
 In 2017, he joined TBM Co., Ltd. and was involved in overseas expansion and application development.
 In 2018, he was involved in the grouping of Bioworks Co., Ltd. and became a director.
 In 2021, he was involved in a capital and business alliance with the SK Group and became a director of SK TBMGEOSTONE, a joint venture with the SK Group.

 Challenges to popularize CCU technology

-Due to technical and quality issues, carbonates containing calcium carbonate, which are made from CO 2, were considered to be mainly used as raw materials for concrete and cement, but the cost was not suitable.
-Next-generation LIMEX is a high-value-added outlet for this calcium carbonate, and as a company aiming to become a top player in the sustainability field, we feel that we have a responsibility to take the lead in spreading CCU technology through next-generation LIMEX. .
+Carbonates, including calcium carbonate, are made from CO₂ as a raw material, but due to technical and quality issues, they have been considered primarily for use as a raw material for concrete and cement, but the cost has not been feasible.Next-generation LIMEX is a high-value-added outlet for this calcium carbonate, and as we aim to be a top player in the sustainability field, we feel that we have a responsibility to take the lead in spreading CCU technology with next-generation LIMEX.

 Although our challenge has only just begun, we will continue to strive to popularize CCU technology and meet the expectations of the countries, local governments, and many companies that support us.
 Thank you for your continued support. .